The Results are Posted!!Race Information

-The Warrior Run is excited to partner with Bob Roncker’s to offer this unique initiative for your school.
+The Warrior Run is excited to offer this unique initiative for your school.
 This is a great opportunity to help students learn and develop healthy habits while supporting your school!More Information

 The race starts at the Bell Tower Park off of Pleasant Street and runs through beautiful tree-lined Mariemont.
-Ending back at the Bell Tower with a night of food, drinks, music and games for the family.
+It ends back at the Bell Tower with a night of food, drinks, music and games for the family.
 Jim Miller Memorial Mile is an untimed 1 mile walk through Mariemont.More Information

 Interested in becoming a Sponsor?
 Please click the link below for more information.More Information

 Create your team of four or more members and start the challenge.
-Create a team page, start recruiting members and start fundraising today!More Information
+Create a team, recruit members, and start fundraising today!More Information

 View photos of Warrior Run over the years from 2010 to present.More Information

 The Warrior Run:The Race for Life, an event featuring a 5K race, and one-mile walk will be held Saturday, September 30, 2017, 1M at 5:15 p.m., 5K at 5:30 p.m.
 Both courses start and finish at the Bell Tower @ Dogwood Park, off Pleasant Street, in the historic Village of Mariemont,Ohio.